shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Psst!”
 Larkwren motioned for him to come over. “/Do you know where the zombies are?/”

-“/I didn’t catch it, no. I’m following them./”
+“/I didn’t catch it, no. I’m following them./” Jack pointed to the party.

 “/Ok, go on./” Larkwren stood up as Jack left.
+He nodded at the man he was conversing with.
 “Nice talking with you, sir.”

 “You too.”
 The man took the last sip from his mug.